sssnnt/gitlab-aws-helloworld/README.md

 ## The end result
 Logged in to AWS you can after a while follow the progress in the <a href="https://console.aws.amazon.com/cloudformation/home?#/stacks" target="_blank">Cloudformation console</a>.

+While you are waiting we suggest you go back to the "Outline of the end result" section in the beginning and take a look at the visualization of your efforts in the picture agin.

 When the stack is created you can find the Cluster in AWS by navigating to the <a href="https://console.aws.amazon.com/ecs/home?#/clusters" target="_blank">ECS console</a>.

+## The next steps
+Congratulations!
+You now have a working pipeline in Gitlab deploying resources to AWS using the Scaniadevtools runner!

+Now you can play around with this project to make it setup other AWS resources for you by changing the [`gitlab-aws-helloworld.yml`](gitlab-aws-helloworld.yml) Cloudformation template and when needed the [`.gitlab-ci.yml`](.gitlab-ci.yml).
+To make it work you also need to change the [`aws-permissions/helloworld-deploy-permissions.yml`](aws-permissions/helloworld-deploy-permissions.yml) and redeploy it to AWS to give permissions to deploy other AWS resources.

+If you want to go directly to a more advanced example you can setup a complete ECS cluster with and load balancer, EC2 machines, auto-scaling, logging, Docker and some more in the [https://github.com/scaniadevtools/hello-truck-ecs](https://github.com/scaniadevtools/hello-truck-ecs) Github repo.

+__Happy Hacking__

+*Scania Devtools Team*

+## Want to contribute?
+Got to the <a href="CONTRIBUTING.md">CONTRIBUTING</a> page.

+# Appendix
 ## Deleting
 When you do not longer want your Gitlab project and AWS Cluster you can easily remove them.